YS-jack/Runelingual-Transcripts/draft/README.md

-This is the draft directory, which means edits should be made here before its ready to be published to all RuneLingual users.
+Any edits to any transcripts should be made here before its ready to be published to all RuneLingual users.

 Steps:
 1. commit to "draft" directory